latane History, Family Crest & Coats of Arms

 Early History of the latane family

-Another 255 words (18 lines of text) are included under the topic Early latane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our latane research.
+Another 139 words (10 lines of text) covering the years 1290 and 1172 are included under the topic Early latane History in all our PDF Extended History products and printed products wherever possible.

 latane Spelling Variations